alexisbellido/FirstOne_Java/README.rst

 See `repository <https://github.com/kevin-wayne/algs4>`_ with source code for Algorithms, 4th Edition by Robert Sedgewick and Kevin Wayne.

-This is how to compile a class in a package passing the current directory as the class path so other classes can be found.
+This is how to compile a class in a package passing the current directory as the class path (for the sake of example as this is the default behavior) so other classes can be found.
 Note how the class is run with the java command using its qualified name (com.zinibu.common.FirstSample).

 .. code-block:: bash